stefanalexlupu/derange/README.md

 ### Note

-Since there is no possible derangement for empty sets and sets with a single element, the ouptut of the function for this cases will be the empty set.
+Since there is no possible derangement for empty sets and sets with a single element, the function will throw an error if such an input is provided.